 Long before a tax evasion charge is filed, the IRS and other federal agencies will begin conducting audits of your finances or that of your company’s and will look for any red flags as it relates to unaccounted for deposits, income sources, and fraudulent transfers.
 In that event that you or your accountant is issued a subpoena, it is crucial that your hire a defense attorney to immediately organize your files, preserve exculpatory materials, conduct an independent audit with a forensic expert, and eventually respond to the request appropriately.

 Beyond tax evasion, federal prosecutors may also bring charges related to falsifying or subscribing to false tax returns, failing to file tax returns, and making false or fraudulent statements.
-These charges are all equally as serious and demand an aggressive defense.
+These charges are all equally as serious and demand an aggressive defense and one should hire an experienced Federal Defense Attorney to fight against federal tax crime charges.

 The penalties for tax crimes, whether it be to tax evasion or any of the other offenses found within the tax code or federal handbook, are extremely serious.
 Often, an individual’s guidelines if convicted will call for years in prison and large monetary fines, restitution, or forfeiture to be paid back to victims, the IRS, or the NYSTDF.